mxc-commons/MxcLayoutScheme/README.md

 **6. Allow configuration of a global default layout for each layout scheme**

-**7. [TODO] Default (child) ViewModel variables (fixed and custom computed)**
+**7. Provide hooks for pre- and postprocessing**

+**8. Provide a controller plugin to control scheme selection and setup of layout variables**

 In the current version you can either assign the layout variables within the controller action via `layoutScheme` controller plugin.
-Alternatively you may supply an event handler for postprocessing.
+Alternatively you may supply an event handler for pre- and postprocessing.
 We provide an example here.

 Installation
 ------------